Locations:

 Why Is Your Poop Green?

-There’s usually a simple answer, but the color also can be a reason for concern
+There’s usually a simple answer, like what you ate, but the color can also be a cause for concern

 There’s an expectation as to what you’ll see in the toilet after pooping.
-So when you look down into the water and spot green poop … well, it’s safe to say a few questions might enter your mind.
+So, when you look down into the water and spot green poop … well, it’s safe to say a few questions might enter your mind.

 Advertisement